Regional policy: Special economic zone

-In 1979, Comrade Deng Xiaoping first proposed the establishment of "export special zone".
+In 1979, Deng Xiaoping first proposed the establishment of "export special zone".
 In 1990, the State Council approved the establishment of Shanghai Waigaoqiao Free Trade Zone, the first free trade zone in New China.
 In 2001, China joined the WTO to participate in international competition and cooperation.
 Since 2003, the State Council has issued a series of documents to build an energy-saving society.
 The development mode of low-carbon economy has become China's transformation of economic development mode and adjustment China (Shanghai) pilot Free Trade Zone, the first free trade zone in China, was officially established in 2013.
 The policy includes related keywords as bonded zone, western development, free trade zone, scientific and technological innovation, WTO entry, low-carbon economy, regional preferential policies, foreign direct investment.

 Main functional areas

 China's regional economy has formed an overall strategy of "four major plates" for the development of the west, the revitalization of the northeast, the rise of the central region and the first development of the East.
 The main functional areas are the implementation of the overall strategy of regional development.
 The land and space are divided into four categories: optimized development, key development, restricted development and prohibited development.
 The policy includes keywords such as coordinated development, cultivated land protection, the rise of Central China, industrial agglomeration, tax preference, public services, economic compensation, ecological compensation, revitalization of Northeast China, and circular economy.